 Inclusive service: consumers in vulnerable situations

 ISO/PC 311 was a project committee which was established in 2017 for standardisation in the field of services for all consumers.
-ANEC is contributing to the drafting of its first standard: ISO 22458 ‘Inclusive Service: identifying and responding to consumers in vulnerable situations’.
+ANEC contributed to the drafting of its first standard: ISO 22458 ‘Inclusive Service: identifying and responding to consumers in vulnerable situations’.
 Our contributions are based on our long-time assessment that all consumers, irrespective of age and/or knowledge, can become vulnerable at certain times – for example, in having access to knowledge needed to make an optimal choice - and as a result, there is a greater risk of consumer detriment (“the situational dimension”).

 At the beginning of 2022, ANEC submitted comments on ISO/FDIS 22458 Consumer vulnerability – Requirements and guidelines for the design and delivery of inclusive service: approved with 100% positive results in line with ANEC’s position.
 ANEC is very pleased with the final standard, which we believe is a good new document to refer to at international level and supported it at the final draft stage.
 The document specifies requirements and guidelines for organizations on how to design and deliver fair, flexible and inclusive services that will increase positive outcomes for consumers in vulnerable situations and minimize the risk of consumer harm.
 It covers organizational culture and strategy, inclusive design and how to identify and respond to consumer vulnerability.
 It is applicable to any organization that provides services, including service-related products, to consumers, regardless of location or size.